nnviet06/honors-inventory-system/README.md

 **If everything above checks out → Your system is ready**

-## Database Setup

-The database is **automatically initialized** when you first run the backend!

-## Future Work

-All frontend planned features have been implemented.
-For scalability, backend needs more attention:

-- Migrate from SQLite to PostgreSQL for production
-- Add pagination for large datasets
-- Implement caching to reduce API calls
-- Add authentication and user roles

 ## Acknowledgments

 - CSS and database are AI powered to save time.

-> **Note:** All previously planned features have been implemented in this version.